-Field 6 - Connectivity in Reward and Psychiatric Disorders
+Field 6 – Connectivity in Reward and Psychiatric Disorders

-Background and state of the art: Human behavior is thought to be driven in part by rewards.
+Background and State of the Art: Human behavior is thought to be driven in part by rewards.
 This includes novelty processing, decision making, incentive motivation, addiction and learning.
 In each case the ventral tegmental area/ventral striatum (nucleus accumbens) (VTA-VS) system has been implicated as a key structure by functional imaging studies.
 Studies are based on standard univariate analysis.
 We propose to supplement imaging analysis by methods that take into account the differential connectivity of the VTA-VS system in the different behavioral contexts in order to describe reward-based processes more appropriately.
 The nucleus accumbens is a key player within a network that is not only implicated in the immediate processing of rewards but also in learning and motivation.
 The Nucleus accumbens integrates a learning hippocampal-VTA-loop as well as a motivational hypothalamic-amygdala PFC–circuit, weighting the different inputs from cortex, limbic structures and the brain stem.

 Objectives: High frequency stimulation of the nucleus accumbens for treating refractory obsessive compulsive disorders or depression might influence the different cortico-subcortical circuits.
 Based on our prior work (Camara et al. 2009) we propose to examine the connectivity of the network described above in patients undergoing deep brain stimulation of the nucleus accumbens for psychiatric disorders.
 In patients undergoing bilateral stimulation of the nucleus accumbens for treatment resistant OCD or depression, intraoperative microrecordings will be performed as baseline recordings and while performing special reward related tasks.
 Also stimulation of one side and recording on the other side will be carried out in order to resolve possible connectivity relationships.
 After final implants these patients will undergo fMRI with reward related tasks in a stimulation on/off design to examine which other brain regions are involved in reward and OCD or depression.